+The medicinal benefits of this popular herb include improving respiratory and digestive health as well as soothing sore muscles.
+It also helps ease symptoms of irritable bowel syndrome (IBS) and stomach ulcers.
 Try chewing a peppermint leaf to relieve problems with digestion or to calm a sore, inflamed throat.

 Rosemary is a gorgeous herb with leaves that grow in needle shapes.
 It is notoriously easy to grow and can survive in less than perfect conditions.
 Avoid over-watering.
 You can prune rosemary to keep it small indoors, but outdoors it will grow and spread.

+This fragrant plant has been shown to reduce inflammation in the body, speed up brain function and improve cardiovascular health.
 Combine rosemary with olive oil to add interest to a wonderful potato dish.
 Fresh rosemary is especially delicious on fries.

 Chives are a great herb for a beginning gardener because they can adapt to a variety of conditions.
 They are also very pretty in a landscape, featuring pale purple flowers that bloom in spring.